mochetts/my-vids/README.md

 ##### Adapter
 The adapter pattern was used to interface the data store.
 With a dsl `source_from` declared in the models we are allowed to determine which data source is used for each model.
 In this demo the Zype wrapper is used, but this can be changed for any other implementation as soon as it meets the interface contract.

+### Considerations

+##### Session TTL
+Zype sessions last for 7 days.
+However, the requirements are that we need to make sessions last 14 days.
+So we need to refresh the token granted by the Zype's Oauth mechanism before it expires so that we can use it for the requested time.
+In order to do so, we keep track of 2 expiration dates: Zype's (7 days) and MyVids (14 days).
+This allows us to refresh the token one day before Zype's expiration date overriding it by our own session expiration mechanism.

 ## Next Steps